brevzin/cpp_proposals/3294_code_injection/code-injection.md

 That is, all the uses of local variables like `va` instead turn into `\id(va)`.
 It's not a huge amount of work, but it does get you into the same level of ugliness that we're used to seeing in standard library implementations with all uses of `__name` instead of `name` to avoid collisions.
 Although this particular example might oversell the issue, since `sa` and `sb` don't really need to be local variables - we could have just directly formatted `\(stringify(a))` and `\(stringify(b))`, respectively.

-Obviously, an unhygienic system is much easier to implement and specify - since hygiene would add complexity to how name lookup works.
+Obviously, an unhygienic system is much easier to implement and specify - since hygiene would add complexity (and likely some overhead) to how name lookup works.

 ## String Interpolation